Bosnians step up 'baby protests' against political inertia

 The ID saga began when a court ordered lawmakers to correct the names of towns listed in the law, but snowballed when Serb parties said the 13-digit numbers should reflect Bosnia’s territorial division into two, ethnically-based regions.

-Monday’s protest was the first since the passing of a June 30 deadline set by organizers for lawmakers to agree a permanent solution.
+Monday’s protest was the first since the passing of a June 30 deadline set by organisers for lawmakers to agree a permanent solution.

 Protesters called on Bosnians not to pay utility bills until a new law is passed.